-A recent study found out that the companies using omnichannel marketing strategies retain 89% of their customers, which could increase their lifetime value by up to 30%.
-Furthermore, the same study also found out that companies with a weaker omnichannel marketing strategy are able to retain only 33% of their customers.
+Furthermore, the same study also found out that companies with a weaker omni-channel marketing strategy are able to retain only 33% of their customers.

-To understand the omnichannel marketing strategy, we first need to understand what a channel is.
+To understand the omni-channel marketing strategy, we first need to understand what a channel or an omni channel experience is.

 A channel is a touchpoint of a company.
-Brands use multiple channels to inform customers about their products, offers, events, and their availability.
+Brands use multiple marketing channels to inform customers about their products, offers, events, and their availability to offer them a cross channel experience .

-This is an attempt to provide the customer with a seamless experience of shopping, regardless of his/her current location.
+This is an attempt to provide the customer with a seamless shopping experience, regardless of his/her current location.

 A lot of interest and energy get lost in repetition!
 Not to mention, it is a waste of time, and a loss of leads for you too!

-These strategies also help a company keep its customers updated on their various offers and programs.
+These strategies and best practices also help a company keep its customers updated on their various offers and programs.

 Image Courtesy: Bite Sized Knowledge

-These two terms are always used and confused for one another, however, there is a huge difference between them.
+Omni channel and multichannel marketing are two terms that are always used and confused for one another, however, there is a huge difference between omni channel and multichannel marketing.

 Stats says, approximately there are only 52% of the marketers, who make use of 3 to 4 channels for marketing.

-Moreover, another study claims only 51% of the total companies make use of over 5 channels to communicate with their customers.
+Moreover, another study claims only 51% of the total companies make use of over 5 channels to communicate with their customers for a complete cross channel experience.

-A multi-channel marketing strategy only emphasizes on increasing the number of media channels to inform customers about their products.
+A multichannel marketing strategy only emphasizes on increasing the number of media channels that work together to inform customers about their products.

-In the case of multichannel marketing, a marketer has to blatantly send the written message to the clients through every channel in front of him.
+In the case of multichannel marketing, a marketer has to blatantly send the written message to the clients through every channel in front of him for a complete 360-degree channel experience.

 - The customer is the king